Skip to content

 • Notes that accumulate during a session

 /replace is the precision tool.
-It topics a block or a line range and replaces just that portion.
+It targets exact text, a block, or a line range and replaces just that portion.
 Everything else stays untouched.

 /replace ~/notes/meeting.md#decisions